 Here’s the list of few universities that are accredited and recognized by the WASC Senior College and University Commission.

 California State University

 Commissioners play a very important role in institutional characteristics such as size, mission, demographics, and much more.
-All the members in the committee are extremely committed to volunteer and work on their peer accreditation.
-The commission includes 3 public members, representatives from Pacific basin, a representative from an accrediting commission.
+All the members of the committee are extremely committed to volunteer and work on their peer accreditation.
+The commission includes 3 public members, representatives from the Pacific basin, a representative from an accrediting commission.